Eze-ify/Eze-ify/README.md

 - 👀 I’m interested in software engineering and UI UX design
 - 🌱 I’m currently learning frontend and software engineering
 - 💞️ I’m looking to blend with Senior, juniors ams like minds
-- 📫 How to reach me twitter, guthub
+- 📫 How to reach me twitter, GitHub

 <!---
 Eze-ify/Eze-ify is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.